 Brewer's Yeast (Hansen CBS 5926) (SACCHAROMYCES BOULARDII) Side Effects & Safety

-Saccharomyces boulardii is LIKELY SAFE for most adults when taken by mouth.
+Saccharomyces boulardii is LIKELY SAFE for most adults when taken by mouth for up to 15 months.
 It can cause gas in some people.
 Rarely, it might cause fungal infections that can spread through the bloodstream to the entire body (fungemia).

 Weakened immune system: There is some concern that critically ill people, people who have a weakened immune system, and people who are taking medicines that alter the immune system might have an increased risk for developing a yeast infection that spreads to the bloodstream and the rest of the body (fungemia) if they take Saccharomyces boulardii.
 Although Saccharomyces generally doesn’t cause disease, there have been numerous cases of fungemia following its use, primarily in people with a weakened immune system.

 Yeast allergy: People with yeast allergy can be allergic to products containing Saccharomyces boulardii, and are best advised to avoid these products.